Q1: What is the EEA and the EEA Agreement?

 - Use of parts of the EEA framework: Even if there is no change to the UK's stance on the Single Market, elements of the EEA Agreement may provide a useful template for aspects of the UK's post-Brexit relationship for the EU.
 For example, it has been suggested that the institutions of the EEA Agreement could be used by Switzerland as a mechanism to supervise and enforce its complex relationship with the EU (see this paper at page 5 under the heading "Docking to the EEA/EFTA Institutions").
 In addition, the EEA Agreement (or aspects of it) could also provide a useful template for transitional arrangements between the UK and the EU, pending the conclusion of negotiations over the longer term relationship.

 That said, for reasons explained at Q16, it may be difficult for the UK to make a quick and "seamless" transition from EU membership to becoming a fully fledged EEA-EFTA State, alongside Iceland, Liechtenstein and Norway.
-Given the 2 year deadline for the UK to leave the EU under Article 50, this might suggest that the EEA option should be dismissed as impractical.
 However, a potential solution to this problem would be for the UK to ask the EU for a "mirror" EEA Agreement i.e. a separate agreement on the same terms as the EEA Agreement (see Q17).
 In view of this possibility, it seems to us that the EEA model should not be ruled out as "too difficult" – although clearly, there will need to be political willingness from all relevant parties to make this work.

 Q3: Which countries are members of the EEA?